 A hemolytic anemia is produced by fragmentation and shearing of RBCs against clots in the small vessels.
 Thrombocytopenia is produced by excessive consumption of platelets; purpura and other signs of bleeding appear in a small proportion of patients.
 Thrombus formation in the microvasculature also produces severe central nervous system (CNS) symptoms and renal disease.

 Vascular tumors that occur as a result of abnormal angiogenesis and overproliferation of blood vessels.
-They occur in a wide range of locations, ranging from obvious superficial lesions to internal organs.
+These range from obvious superficial lesions to internal organ hemangiomas.

 A local consumptive coagulopathy (Kasabach-Merritt syndrome) can occur as a complication, leading to thrombus formation and thrombocytopenia.
 Shearing and fragmentation of RBCs against the clots in the small vessels of the hemangiomas can lead to a hemolytic anemia.